 Over the past year, Goodwin has dedicated more than 48,000 hours of pro bono assistance to clients across 500 matters.
 Nearly 600 Goodwin attorneys – 70 percent in all – have given their time and expertise to help people in need.

-At the ceremony, the firm presented its Robert B. Fraser Awards recognizing a partner, counsel and associate who have provided significant service to pro bono clients and have made special contributions to the establishment or expansion of Goodwin’s pro bono programs.
-The recipients of those awards were:
+At the ceremony, the firm presented its Robert B. Fraser Awards recognizing a partner who has provided significant service to pro bono clients and have made special contributions to the establishment or expansion of Goodwin’s pro bono programs.
+The recipient of that award was:

 Tom Meriam: Meriam is a New York based-partner, chair of the New York Business Law Department, and a member of the Private Equity Group.
 He has played a significant role in expanding significant pro bono opportunities to Goodwin lawyers interested in transactional work.